DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 - [ ] Reward for completing boss room within a certain time
 - [ ] Reward for completing boss room without taking health damage
 - [ ] Tutorialize this somehow

+## Small Change to the Shop
+- [ ] Rework the relinquish upgrade to just be a boost to one stat instead of taking away another stat first.